haemishkyd/KydHome/ESP Solar Battery Monitor/README.md

 # Loading the Firmware
 The ESP firmware needs to be loaded using a serial load tool.
 The tool I used was esptool which is available as a pypi package.
 This can be installed using *pip install esptool*
 This is a good resource to find out how to use *esptool.py*.
+Micropython by default includes many modules to interface with the hardware but also to simply do common things.
+This system use the MQTT implementation as well as the ADC interface.

 # Basics
 Micropython looks for two files at startup.
 It first looks for *boot.py* and then for *main.py*.